mrvautin/openKB/README.md

 ### Features

-- **Seach**: openKB is a search based Knowledgebase (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.
+- **Search**: openKB is a search based Knowledgebase (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.
 - **Backend**: openKB uses the pure javascript [nedb](https://github.com/louischatriot/nedb) embedded database.
 This means no external databases need to be setup.
 - **Design**: openKB is meant to be simple flat design.
 With that said, openKB is very customizable by adding your CSS file to `/public/stylesheets/` and adding a link in `/views/layouts/layout.hbs` you can add your own styling and graphics.
 - **Responsive**: openKB is built using Bootstrap allowing it to be responsive and work on all devices.
 The `admin` can be a little difficult editing Markdown on smaller screens.